kubeshop/botkube-docs/content/installation/Teams/_index.md

 #### Install Bot to Teams

-Go to Finish and click on Install to install BotKube app on teams.
+Go to Finish >> Test and distribute and click on Install to install BotKube app on teams.

    {{% notice note %}}
    If you face "You don't have permissions to add BotKube to this team.", contact your admin to provide an access to install apps on teams.<br>